WICG/canvas-color-space/CanvasColorSpaceProposal.md

 * Ensure that canvas content's color is well-defined, to minimize differences in appearance across browsers and display devices
 * Allow 2D Canvas, WebGL, and WebGPU to take advantage of a wider color gamut.

+Non-goals of this proposal are:
+* Ultra-wide color gamut color space support (e.g, Rec2020) and high dynamic range support.
+  * This topic is deferred to a subsequent proposal.
+* High bit depth 2D Canvas and ImageData support.
+  * For 2D Canvas and ImageData, this topic will be addressed by UWCG and HDR proposal, because such color spaces require more than the default of 8 bits per pixel.
+  * For WebGL, this topic is addressed in a separate pixel format proposal.
+  * For WebGPU, high bit depth pixel formats may be specified in ``GPUSwapChainDescriptor``.

 ### Use Cases

 Examples of web applications that will benefit from a well-defined color space and wide color gamut support include: